This article has been audited and reviewed by Dr. Ben Thompson, an audiologist and tinnitus expert (bio below).

 Are Over the Counter Hearing Aids Still Effective?

 The Over-the-Counter Hearing Aid Act of 2017 sent waves through the hearing aid industry when it was released – and for good reason too!
 Under this new law, The Food and Drug Administration (FDA) was set to establish a new category of over-the-counter (OTC) wearable hearing devices to increase the accessibility of high-quality hearing aids for those with mild to moderate hearing loss.
 Regulations were set to be finalized in August of 2020, but that deadline has not been met and instead is expected to be released sometime in 2021.

 Therefore these OTC devices are not yet on the market.
 If you are considering purchasing a device that claims to be in this new category, be aware that this legislation has not yet passed.

 This is not to stop you from buying a hearing aid from a Walmart hearing center as they do sell legitimate, FDA-registered hearing aids (alongside low-cost amplifiers).

 This being said, you do have a much greater chance of accidentally purchasing a device that is not suitable or tuned to your hearing needs when buying online or without the help of a qualified medical professional.

-You should also think about whether it might be beneficial to purchase a hearing aid through your audiologist because of the extra services that they can provide.
-You might find it reassuring to know that the same professional who diagnosed your hearing loss has advised you on your hearing device, will be able to handle your future repairs, and can revise your treatment with you if your hearing further deteriorates.
+You should also think about whether it might be beneficial to have a consultation with an audiologist pripr to piurchasign hearing aids.
+Audiologists perform hearing aid fittings with specialized equipment to ensure you get everything you can out of your investment in hearing aids.
+You might find it reassuring to know that the same professional who diagnosed your hearing loss has advised you on your hearing device, will be able to handle your future repairs, and can revise your treatment if your hearing further deteriorates.

 The information in this guide has been written using the following reliable sources: